 Programme Manager Pete Waddingham said: “We really want to thank all those people who took the time to fill in the questionnaire and all those who came along to our focus groups.
 A lot of interesting data has been gathered, including valuable information on where patients are most likely to turn to if they had an issue with a prescription for statins, and where they’re most likely to seek advice and guidance on leading a healthier life.

 “Some comments revealed that some common misconceptions surrounding statins still endure, while others have provided valuable insights into people’s hopes and expectations for phase two, allowing the programme team to better understand what’s important to them as patients.

 “We also want to thank all our communications and engagement colleagues in the West Yorkshire and Harrogate Health Care Partnership, and all the CCGs, who’ve been brilliant in their support during this engagement.
 The findings will be used to shape how the programme communicates with patients and clinicians in phase two of Healthy Hearts, which is due to begin in the autumn.”

-West Yorkshire and Harrogate and Harrogate Healthy Hearts is a three-year local NHS project that aims to reduce the number of cardiovascular incidents, such as heart attacks and strokes, by 10% across our region.
+West Yorkshire and Harrogate and Harrogate Healthy Hearts is a three-year local NHS project that aims to reduce the number of cardiovascular incidents, such as heart attacks and strokes in our region.
 We believe this will mean 420 heart attacks and 620 strokes will be prevented, saving the local NHS £12m.
-In phase 2 of our programme, which is due to launch this autumn, we'll be concentrating on cholesterol levels.
+In phase 2 of our programme, the focus is on cholesterol levels.